JarodMica/rvc-python/README.md

     ```

 ### Python Usage
+When you first attempt to use this, hubert and rmvpe models will be downloaded from HF into the rvc_python folder in you venv.
+You can find them there.

 Create a new object from RVCInference with the parameters you want set.
 The defaults are fine, but `rvc_models` is the root directory that will be looked inside of for RVC models.

 Inside root, there should be individual directories named after the desired speaker, and in each, there should be a .pth and .index(if using) file like below.